The global behaviors for defocusing wave equations in two dimensional exterior region: Introduction

 \section{Introduction}

-In this paper, we study the global asymptotic behaviors for solutions of the following defocusing semilinear wave equation with Dirichlet boundary condition. \begin{Eq} \end{Eq} with $p>1$ and $\rK$ is a star-shaped obstacle with smooth boundary.
-We shall show that most certain behaviors for the solution to defocusing wave equation on $\rR^{1+2}$ also hold on $\rR\times\rR^2\backslash\rK$.
+In this paper, we study the global asymptotic behaviors for solutions of the following defocusing semilinear wave equation with Dirichlet boundary condition: \begin{Eq} \end{Eq} with $p>1$ and $\rK$ is a star-shaped obstacle with smooth boundary.
+We shall show that most of the asymptotic behaviors which hold for the solution to the defocusing wave equation on $\rR^{1+2}$ remain valid on $\rR\times\rR^{2}\backslash\rK$.